jbehave/jbehave-osgi/README.md

 Equinox components are built using Eclipse Tycho, which uses a _MANIFEST-first_ approach.
 This mean that all information needed in the build is taken from the bundle manifest.

-Its not possible to run both building methods using the same maven reactor (in the same maven running job), so you must to split the build into two phases.
+Its not possible to run both building methods together in the same Maven reactor (in the same running job), so you must to split the build into two phases.

-First build the _POM-first_ projects:
+### First build the _POM-first_ projects:

 2) Go to the root folder where you have cloned the project: